jboss-dockerfiles/jbpm/showcase/README.md

 The image contains:

-* JBoss Wildfly 10.0.0.Final
+* JBoss Wildfly 10.1.0.Final
-* jBPM Workbench 6.5.0.Final
+* jBPM Workbench 7.0.0.Final
-* jBPM Dashbuilder 6.5.0.Final

 This image inherits from `jboss/jbpm-workbench:latest` and provides some additional configurations: